vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 Background reading: [1](https://www.paradigm.xyz/2021/05/everlasting-options/#Perpetual_Futures), [2](https://arxiv.org/pdf/2212.06888.pdf).

 Perpetual futures are a simple "delta one" product.
 Mark-to-market settlement occurs with a predefined frequency as per [0003-MTMK-mark_to_market_settlement](0003-MTMK-mark_to_market_settlement.md).
 Additionally, a settlement using external data is carried out whenever `settlement_schedule` is triggered.
-Data obtained from the `settlement_data_cue` and `settlement_data` oracles between to conecutive `settlement_schedule` events is used to calculate the funding rate and exchange cashflows between parties with open positions in the market.
+Data obtained from the `settlement_data_cue` and `settlement_data` oracles between to consecutive `settlement_schedule` events is used to calculate the funding rate and exchange cashflows between parties with open positions in the market.
 A number of protective measures are defined to deal with data availability issues in a predefined way.

 ## 1. Product parameters